m-ld/m-ld-js/doc/index.md

 ### Data Persistence

-**m-ld** uses [levelup](https://github.com/level/levelup) to interface with a LevelDB-compatible storage backend.
+**m-ld** uses [abstract-level](https://github.com/Level/abstract-level) to interface with a LevelDB-compatible storage backend.

-For the fastest in-memory responses, this library provides `MeldMemDown`, an optimised variant of [memdown](https://github.com/level/memdown), which can be imported from `'@m-ld/m-ld/ext/memdown'` as shown in the example below.
-To use, you must also install the [`memdown`](https://www.npmjs.com/package/memdown) package as a peer of `@m-ld/m-ld`.
+For the fastest in-memory responses, use [memory-level](https://github.com/Level/memory-level).

-In a service or native application, use [leveldown](https://github.com/level/leveldown/) (file system storage).
+In a service or native application, use [classic-level](https://github.com/Level/classic-level) (file system storage).

-In a browser, you can use [level-js](https://github.com/Level/level-js) (browser-local storage).
+In a browser, you can use [browser-level](https://github.com/Level/browser-level) (browser-local storage).

 ### Connecting to Other Clones